WEBDEVPRKel6/K6-Timer-Javascript-VUE/README.md

 4. To pause the stopwatch, you can click the `Pause` button.
 5. To stop the stopwatch, you can click the `Stop` button.
 6. You can also delete the stopwatch by clicking the `Delete` button.
-7. You can delete all current stopwatch by clicking `Delete All` button.
+7. You can reset all current stopwatch by clicking `Reset All` button.

 <!-- ROADMAP -->
 ## Roadmap